zfornaca/lunchly/README.rst

 a list.
 Add a quick search form to the bootstrap navigation bar to search for a customer by name.

-Do this continuing the pattern of abstracting database operations to the model classes --- any route(s) you write shouldn't directly use the database.
+Do this by continuing the pattern of abstracting database operations to the model classes --- any route(s) you write shouldn't directly use the database.
 Think of a good name for any new methods on the class.

-You can either make a new template to show results, or you could probably make it work with the existing listing template.
+You can either make a new route and template to show results, or you could probably make it work with the existing listing index route and template (as you'd prefer).

 Part Ten: Best Customers